d-mironov/libstm32f4-cpp/README.md

 This is a simple port of my HAL written in C, to learn and use C++ more frequently.
 It's a work in progress and is just me learning new ways to code in Embedded Systems.

+### Planned features
+- [ ] Change project to pure Makefile project
+- [ ] Add more features to the svd2cpp converter
+- [x] Add GPIO
+- [ ] Add UART
+- [ ] Add I2C
+- [ ] Add SPI
+- [ ] Add Timers
+- [ ] Add ADC
+- [ ] Add EXTI
+- [ ] Add RCC configuration
+- [ ] Add PWR configuration
+- [ ] Add DMA

+Since this is a "work in progress" and I have alot of other projects I will add new features once I have the time to do so.
+This kind of HAL is also available in C, so make sure to look at [libstm32f4](https://github.com/moonxraccoon/libstm32f4), where
+I have alot more peripherals already implemented.

+---

 ### Example Usage
 Simple GPIO usage example:
 ```cpp